Top 20 SEO Hacks You Can’t Afford To Ignore In Today’s Time

 Awesome content leads to an awesome click-through rate, which in turn boosts sales.
 Get the user to stay longer on your page.
 If your users love your page, they’ll spend more time on it.
 The longer they stay, the longer will be your turnaround ratio.

 15. Rank for Featured Snippets

 A little more than 11% of search results have a featured snippet.
-These are the results that show up on search engine results in pages typically after the ads but before the ranked results.
+These are the results that show up on search engine results pages typically after the ads but before the ranked results.
 They’re usually alongside an image, table, or video, making them stand out even more and putting them in an even better position to steal clicks from even the highest-ranked results.

 16. Create Evergreen Content

 There are 2 great ways to show search engines that you have in-depth, authoritative, evergreen content on your site: Stick with long-form content.
 Longer content (at least 2,000 words) tends to outrank shorter content.
 Use LSI keywords.
 These are keywords or phrases strongly related to your post’s topic.
-Great content has a higher chance to be shared again and again, and so, new users are added because of it.
+Great content has a higher chance of being shared again and again, and so, new users are added because of it.

 17. Focus on Mobile-First Indexing

 First, what does “mobile-first indexing” even mean?
 Quite simply, it just means that Google now considers the mobile version of your site to be the primary version of your site.
 If you don’t have a mobile site, your desktop site will still be used.
 But, if your site isn’t mobile-friendly your rankings may take a hit; remember that user experience is a VITAL component.